ankowals/saf/README.md

 When steps are executed we need to pass the same instance of a class to them, for example webdriver instance, test data storage, output of step def execution etc. To make it possible we are using so called dependency injection.
 Without it for example each step will open a new browser window.
 For dependency injection pico-container library is used.

 For web automation Selenium WebDriver library is used.
+For windows native apps automation Winium library is used.
 For api automation RestAssured library is used.
 To read Csv files openCSV library is used.

 To better handle command execution and sql execution Commons-exec and commons-dBUtils libraries from Appache are used.
 Same for better handling of files and string manipulations (Commons-io and Commons-lang).